kontent-ai/smart-link/README.md

 ### UMD Bundles

-When using UMD bundle and including this library in `script` tag on your `html` page, you can find it under the `KontentSmartLink` global variable.
+When using the UMD bundle and including this library inside the `script` tag of your HTML page, you can then find an SDK instance under the `KontentSmartLink` global variable.
 JS bundle and its minified version are distributed in `dist` folder.

 - `kontent-smart-link.umd.min.js`
 - `kontent-smart-link.umd.js`